nicholaschiang/hammock/README.md

 A user is a person; someone who uses the app.

-### `Letter`
+### `Subscription`

-A letter is a recurring newsletter from a specific email address.
+A subscription is a recurring newsletter from a specific email address.

 ### `Message`

-A message is an email from a recurring newsletter.
+A message is an email from a recurring newsletter (extends `Subscription`).

 ## Implementation